The big idea of Power Season

 Before he left the earth, he promised his followers they would receive "power from above," and he ordered them not to leave town until that power arrived

-On Pentecost Day he sent the power down by sending his Spirit to live in and among his followers, proving he still had power and he could still delegate it to people for their missions
+On Pentecost Day he sent the power down by sending his Spirit to live in and among his followers, proving he still had power and he could still delegate it to his campaign team members so they could heal, bless, and connect the world in his name.

 No wonder some people get a little carried away when they speak of the Holy Spirit of Jesus and when they notice or sense the power of God working in them!
 That Pentecost Day event is a piece of history that sounds more like science fiction.